Posted on

 SCR-300 Radio Set: The Development, Operational Employment, and Details of the Famous “Walkie-Talkie”

 Mike Roof, SGM, USA (ret.) wrote a 200-page guide on the development of the radio set which includes great discussions of some of the early war development and post-war variants.
 As well as new images of the SCR-300 in WW2.
 Worth checking out to learn a bit more about the unit.
-He originally posted it in the G503 forum but it looks like space might be an issue for him so I re-posted here.
+He originally posted it in the G503 forum but it looks like space might be an issue for him so I re-posted it here.

 SCR-300 Radio Set: The Development, Operational Employment, and Details of the Famous “Walkie-Talkie”